 The main role of SEO experts is to identify powerful keywords to attract the most traffic to the website.
 SEO experts work with content specialists to include effective keywords in the content as well as on the website.
 At the same time, it is the SEO expert who analyzes the competitor’s techniques and comes up with different SEO strategies.
 Similarly, he/she works on the optimization of the website taking account of search engine requirements to improve the rank of the website.

 A content specialist does all the text related works in the website development process.
-He/she writes an easy, readable, and understandable text according to the client’s requirements for the website.
-The content specialist works in collaboration with the SEO expert to produce the content capable of attracting the most traffic.
-The company hires a content specialist either to create content for the website or to create blogs for the company.
+He/she writes essays, articles, readable content, and any understandable text according to the client’s requirements for the website.
+The content specialist works in collaboration with the SEO expert to produce the content capable of driving the most traffic to the website.
+The company hires a content specialist either to create content for the website or to create blogs for the company website.

 At Truemark, we have team members specializing in different fields who use the latest technology to develop software.
 If you want to develop an app, we will deploy the best team available.
 So, feel free to contact us.

 Get your free tech consultation and project estimation at no charge.